openharmony/docs/en/application-dev/quick-start/typescript-to-arkts-migration-guide.md

 * Recipe: Ambient Module Declaration Is Not Supported
 * Recipe: UMD Is Not Supported
-* Recipe: .js Extension Is Not Allowed in Module Identifiers

 ### Recipe: UMD Is Not Supported